 For self-assessment, the concept of identifying personal areas of strength and those to develop will be used.
 Much of this will be done orally.
-Children may be asked to review their work against identified success criteria during self-assessment, which can also be used as a prompt for selfcorrection and editing.
+Children may be asked to review their work against identified success criteria during selfa prompt for self-correction and assessment, which can also be used as editing.